 16. The Word Search

 It’s an old myth that you only use 10 percent of your brain.
 You actually use all of it, even when you are sleeping.
 Neurologists verify that your brain is always active, and you need to keep it that way.
-Environment, exercise and healthy eating are all involved in this journey, and the numerous benefits of games for older adults are tested and proved.
+Environment, exercise and healthy eating are all involved in this journey, and the numerous benefits of games for older adults are tested and proven.